-A. I always excelled in the arts.
+A. I've always excelled in the arts.
 I've won many awards and have published work starting from grade school on up.
-After working in a cubicle in sales for 20 years and doing photography part time and decided I had to go with what makes me smile from day to day.
+After working in a cubicle in sales for 20 years and doing photography part time I decided I had to go with what makes me smile from day to day.
 Photographer is my life and this is how I provide for my family.

 Q. Tell us about a recent job you did that you are particularly proud of.

-A. I did a charity shoot for mothers with breast cancer as a no cost donation.
+A. I did a charity shoot for weddings for warriors and mothers with breast cancer as a no cost donation.

 Q. Do you do any sort of continuing education to stay up on the latest developments in your field?